sravani919/AI_Tutor_Interactive_learning/README.md

 # Research Artifacts

-This repository contains the primary research artifacts used in the paper.
+This repository contains the code, generated instructional dataset, preprocessing pipeline, and evaluation notebooks necessary to reproduce the experiments described in the accompanying paper.

 Included artifacts: